vllm-project/vllm/docs/source/getting_started/quickstart.md

 ## Offline Batched Inference

 With vLLM installed, you can start generating texts for list of input prompts (i.e. offline batch inferencing).
-The example script for this section can be found [here](https://github.com/vllm-project/vllm/blob/main/examples/offline_inference.py).
+See the example script: <gh-file:examples/offline_inference.py>

 The first line of this example imports the classes {class}`~vllm.LLM` and {class}`~vllm.SamplingParams`: